Nexis-Network/codebox/apps/remix-ide/team-best-practices.md

  - Change to markdown or gitbook

 ### support:
- - Remix channel - we rotate and each day one or two are responsible for support (It would also be important to know for those of us who are contracted, how this can be billed.).
+ - CodeBox channel - we rotate and each day one or two are responsible for support (It would also be important to know for those of us who are contracted, how this can be billed.).
 If they don't know the answer they ping team member who they think could answer.
 That team member checks the support chat that day only if she/he is mentioned.
  - We should have a FAQ where basic answers are written down so we can drop the link regularly in the channel
  - People should be pointed to the appropriate `best practice.md` files by team members